Designing Machine Learning for DVC Studio

 In recent years, Deep Learning techniques have greatly improved accuracy in a whole family of Machine Learning tasks, making previously experimental technologies reliable enough for use in production.
 What used to be cutting-edge academic research is now an established industry with mature infrastructure and highly available tools that make building end-user solutions more straightforward than ever before.

 One of the ways Machine Learning tools become available to businesses is a COSS (Commercial Open Source Software) model.
 It’s an open core that anyone can freely use and modify with an option to adopt commercial features and priority support—something that makes more economical sense for larger customers than relying on purely open source contributions.
-At Evil Martians, we have embraced the same approach for our OSS products: both imgproxy and AnyCable now offer commercial plans.
+At Evil Martians, we have embraced the same approach for our OSS products: both imgproxy and AnyCable now offer commercial versions.

 DVC (stands for Data Version Control) from Iterative.ai is a Git-based version control solution for Machine Learning engineers that follows the same COSS principles: free open core for individual developers and paid plans for teams and enterprises.